Haleh-Alimohamadi/Haleh-Alimohamadi.github.io/_pages/teaching.md

 <b>The Meaning of Life Is to Find Your Gift.
 The Purpose of Life Is to Give It Away</b> (Pablo Picasso)

 <p style='text-align: justify;'>
-To me teaching is a combination of both art and scienece.
+Teaching is a combination of both art and scienece.
 Teachers frame ideas, inspire innovations, and

+  I belive teaching adds to the clarity of thought, whichis not only an essential element to one’s research endeavor, but also an indispensable element for providing occa-sions to closely interact with students and engaging them in searching for creative solutions.
+That being said, Ibelieve that academic teaching is a challenging endeavor, but it is of paramount importance to shape the futureof the world

   n instinctual art and science, an joy of learning and innovating ideas..
 Many statements discuss the incorporation of philosophies such as embracing growth mindsets while teaching.